FREVA-CLINT/freva/docs/source/FrevaCli.rst

    print(res.stdout.decode())

-Instead of querying all facet to you get information on certain keys (facets) only:
+Instead of querying all facet to you get information on certain facets only:

 .. code:: bash